n-greensweig/full-stack-to-do-app/README.md

 ### Adding to and sorting from the DB
 - [x] To-do items run on the path ```/todo```
 - [ ] Client-side validation that due date is a date and priority level is not 'Select an  option...'
+- [x] Add pop-up calendar for date inputs and and date edits
+- [ ] Reformat dates from DB
+- [ ] Change text color if item is marked high priority
 - [ ] Server-side validation?
-- [ ] Allow the user to sort the table by task name, due date, priority level, or completion status
-- [ ] Add click-to-edit functionality for each TD item and date
-- [ ] Add pop-up calendar for date inputs and and date edits

 ### Styling
 - [ ] Change the background color to green and strikethrough the text of tasks that are completed
 - [x] Add a sweetalert pop-up to confirm the user wants to delete a task
-- [ ] Change text color if item is marked high priority
 - [ ] Responsiveness
 - [ ] Change the completed button to an empty or filled circle